captainraidden/Pscan/README.md

-# PortScanner - C# Open Source Port Scanner
+# Pscan - C# Open Source Port Scanner

-**PortScanner** is a lightweight, easy-to-use Windows Forms application built in **.NET Framework 4.7.2** that scans common open ports on a given IP address.
+**Pscan** is a lightweight, easy-to-use Windows Forms application built in **.NET Framework 4.7.2** that scans common open ports on a given IP address.
 It uses asynchronous threading for fast scanning and includes simple UI tools like a progress bar and context menu options.

 ---